-We need your permission for any information to be released.
-Permission from ELSA participants to use these records will help to improve research into how and why the use of hospital services varies among those aged over 50.
+We would like to ask your permission for this information about you to be linked to your ELSA survey answers.
+Permission from ELSA participants to use these records will help to improve research into how and why the use of health services varies among those aged over 50.
 You do not have to give your permission for us to collect this data if you don't want to.
+Or if there is any specific type of data from the list above that you do not want us to collect, you can let us know that too.